razerofficial/CChromaEditor/README.md

 	double green2, double blue2);
 ```

+---
 <a name="PluginOffsetColors"></a>
 **PluginOffsetColors**

+Offset all colors in the frame using the RGB offset.
+Use the range of -255
+to 255 for red, green, and blue parameters.
+Negative values remove color.
+Positive values add color.

 ```C++
 EXPORT_API void PluginOffsetColors(
 	int animationId, int frameId, int red, int green, int blue);
 ```

+---
 <a name="PluginOffsetColorsAllFrames"></a>
 **PluginOffsetColorsAllFrames**

+Offset all colors for all frames using the RGB offset.
+Use the range of
+-255 to 255 for red, green, and blue parameters.
+Negative values remove
+color.
+Positive values add color.

 ```C++
 EXPORT_API void PluginOffsetColorsAllFrames(
 	int animationId, int red, int green, int blue);
 ```

+---
 <a name="PluginOffsetColorsAllFramesName"></a>
 **PluginOffsetColorsAllFramesName**

+Offset all colors for all frames using the RGB offset.
+Use the range of
+-255 to 255 for red, green, and blue parameters.
+Negative values remove
+color.
+Positive values add color.

 ```C++
 EXPORT_API void PluginOffsetColorsAllFramesName(
 	const char* path, int red, int green, int blue);
 ```

+---
 <a name="PluginOffsetColorsAllFramesNameD"></a>
 **PluginOffsetColorsAllFramesNameD**